getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **2.** Enable `Student` registration

-You can block `Students` from registering if needed.
+You can disable `Student` registration if needed.

 **3.** Enable `Student` approval

-The chosen admins will need to approve all `Student` registrations.
-If off, `Students` will directly be able to use the platform after registering.
+Enable this setting if you want the chosen admin roles in #9 below to manually approve all `Student` registrations.
+Otherwise, `Students` will be automatically approved after registering.

 **4.** Enable Clever